akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 ![New Fuse Integration Project](img/new_fuse_integration_project.png)

 Click "Next", give the project a name of your choice and click "Next" again.
-Now this step is important.
+Now this step is important:

 ![New Fuse Integration Project](img/new_fuse_integration_project2.png)